Summary of broadband development in Greece

 So far 16 measures and actions are planned under Connectivity axis of the Digital Transformation Bible 2020-2025.
 Five actions are already being implemented:

-A preparation of the Action Plan for the development of fifth generation (5G) networks is scheduled.
+• Action Plan for the development of fifth generation (5G) networks (scheduled).

 Data on broadband development and technologies in Greece